cloud-gov/cg-site/content/docs/apps/headers.md

 Strict-Transport-Security max-age=31536000
 ```

+These headers reflect some of the main recommendations of the [OWASP Secure Headers Project](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers).
+Many web application security scanners (commonly implemented to help fulfill [RA-5](https://nvd.nist.gov/800-53/Rev4/control/RA-5)) identify lack of these headers as a potential vulnerability, so cloud.gov sets them by default to support your application's security and security compliance.

 To override any of these headers, you can set them to a different value in your application.
-For details on the behavior of HTTP headers, see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers.
+[Details on the behavior of HTTP headers.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)